Among Gnomes and Trolls: Writers and illustrators

 Founded in 1907, and continuing to this very day, several of the foremost Swedish authors and illustrators have worked for the annual.

 The first four volumes were illustrated by John Bauer.
 Volume 5 (1911) was illustrated by Norwegian illustrator Louis Moe, after which Bauer resumed illustrating from 1912 to 1915 (volumes 6-9).
 1916 had no issue, but the series continues in 1917, illustrated by Gustaf Tenggren and Aina Masolle, who was the series' first woman illustrator.
 From 1918 to 1926 Gustaf Tenggren was the sole illustrator.
 Between 1927 and 1980, Einar Norelius was the chief illustrator.
 He was succeeded by Hans Arnold.
 Among the writers were authors such as Hjalmar Bergman, Helena Nyblom, Margareta Ekström, Gösta Knutsson and Edith Unnerstad.

 Several books with extracts from the original volumes illustrated by John Bauer have been published.
 The first one was published in 1931 to raise money for a memorial honouring Bauer.

 One of the most noted pictures from "Among gnomes and trolls" by John Bauer 1913 is Ännu sitter Tuvstarr kvar och ser ner i vattnet ("Still, Tuvstarr sits and gazes down into the water").

 List of tales

-Complete list of the tales in the series, 1907–1910 and 1912–1915, illustrated by John Bauer as well as the tales in the 1911 volume illustrated by Louis Moe.
+Complete list of the tales in the series, 1907–1910, 1912–1915, illustrated by John Bauer as well as the tales in the 1911 volume illustrated by Louis Moe.
+Years 1990-1993 and 1995 are illustrated by Hans Arnold.